 …given the Easy Peasy Foodie treatment

 I’ve adapted the salad slightly to make it easier to do at home.
 I’ve left out the puy lentils (just to make things simpler and quicker), used only butternut squash (I didn’t want to have lots of leftover bits of various squashes hanging around) and added in some roasted red pepper (as I was eating the salad in the café, I felt this was the one ingredient that was missing – it goes so well with the other ingredients).

 I’m so pleased with the result!
 Delicious, sweet, roasted vegetables contrast really well with the salty halloumi and the tingly heat of the harissa.

-To further simplify the salad, I went for a ready prepared bag of baby chard and baby spinach from the supermarket – it is my absolute favourite mix at the moment and goes really well with the other flavours.
-I love how the leaves gently wilt in the heat of the roasted vegetables and halloumi, yet still retain a little bit of crunch and add another delicious complementary flavour.
-If you wanted to make things even simpler, you could just use plain spinach and leave out the baby chard.
+To further simplify the salad, I went for a ready prepared bag of mixed baby leaves from the supermarket.
+I love how the leaves gently wilt in the heat of the roasted vegetables and halloumi, yet still retain a little bit of crunch, and add another delicious complementary flavour.

 I find this salad filling enough not to need anything extra, but if you are in need of some carbs, serve with crusty bread or you could cook up a small portion of puy or green lentils, as the original salad from The Sussex Produce Company had in it.